🔥 What Ribs Are Best for Smoking?

 - Chili powder

-- BBQ sauce – I love a sweet and spicy sauce, but you can use your favorite.
+- BBQ sauce – sweet and spicy preferred, or your favorite)

-How To Make The Best 3-2-1 Ribs On Your Pellet Smoker
+📝 How to Make 3-2-1 Ribs on a Pellet Smoker

 There are a few steps in making 3-2-1 ribs, but never fear, I’ve got it all broken down for you.